Gaza war: Renewed Israeli offensive (May–September 2025)

-Gaza City offensive (August–September 2025)

 In early August 2025, the Israeli security cabinet approved a plan to occupy Gaza City.
 The plan drew condemnation from the UN, the European Council president, and several countries.
-Germany said it would suspend the approval of arms exports to Israel, and Norway said it would re-evaluate its sovereign wealth fund's investments in Israel.
 On 10 August, Israeli forces struck a press tent outside al-Shifa Hospital, killing six Al-Jazeera journalists including Anas Al-Sharif, bringing the number of journalists killed by Israel during the war to 192.
 On 20 August, Israel began the first stages of the offensive, calling up 60,000 reservists for the beginning of September.
 On 25 August, an Israeli double tap strike on Nasser Hospital in southern Gaza killed 22 people, including five journalists.
-The IDF stated on X that a camera on the roof had been used to "direct terrorist activities" against its soldiers, but journalists said there was only a Reuters camera.
-Subsequently Netanyahu said that he "deeply regretted" the strike which he described as a "mishap".
-Between 5 and 8 September, Israel struck four high-rise buildings in Gaza City.
-On 8 September, four Israeli soldiers were killed when militants planted an explosive device on their tank.
+Subsequently, Netanyahu said he "deeply regretted" the strike, describing it as a "mishap".
 On 9 September, Israel ordered the full evacuation of Gaza City, citing plans for intensified operation.
 Six days later, the IDF launched the full offensive, deploying units from two armored and infantry divisions.